 - We recommend you start with soup, since it’s the easiest method for a beginner to get to grips with.
 Later, you can advance to more complex recipes such as stone cake, stone soufflé, and stones served up with liver and a nice Chanti.

 Let’s get stuck in!
-Hopefully by now you will have selected your rock, optionally given it a ceremonial name (I recommend “Scrimshaw, Destroyer of Worlds”) and given it a decent scrub to get off the worst of nature’s grime.
+Hopefully by now you will have selected your rock, and optionally given it a ceremonial name.
+(I recommend “Scrimshaw, Destroyer of Worlds”.)
+Give it a decent scrub to get off the worst of nature’s grime.
 Now, just as important as the choice of stone is the quality of your tap water.
 You may think “aha!
 I’ll just use a filter jug”, but think again.
 You’re trying to filter out calcium, iron and other flavors with one hand, while simply adding them back when you drop in the stone.
 So just go with plain old tap water.
 Unless your local city water is filthy or particularly foul-tasting, in which case please use Pellegrino or Fiji Water.

 Finally, remove and discard your stone.
 Most municipal recycling facilities will not accept stones, but you can usually bury it in the garden where you found it, and, after a year or two of maturation, dig it back up for another round of soup-making.
 We’ve found the flavor fades after three or four rounds.

-- One (cleaned) stone, approx 10 inches in diameter
+- 1 Stone approx 10 inches in diameter

 - 2 quarts water